Stlprime/SSH-Handler/README.md

 # SSH-Handler
 Basic SSH-Handler.
-Just A one stop shop for all your SSH connections because im lazy.
+Just A one stop shop for all your SSH connections.

 Requirements: